Encourage FUNIX

 signal-cli --username +336XXXXXXXX send -m "This is a message" 06YYYYYYYY

-Now we can add to the main script
+Now we can add it at the beginning of the script along with the other variables.

 SIGNAL_USER="+336XXXXXXXX" # ton numéro Signal